MAS331 Metric Spaces

 |Semester 1, 2021/22||10 Credits|

 |Aims||Outcomes||Teaching Methods||Assessment||Full Syllabus|

 When working on the real line, as in MAS221, there is only one standard concept of convergence.
 This course studies convergence in the more general setting of a metric space, particularly the important cases of Rk and function spaces.
 A metric space is a set with a "distance function" which is governed by just three simple rules, from which the entire body of analysis follows.
-The course follows on from MAS221 `Analysis', and adapts some of the ideas from that course to the more general setting.
-The course includes the Contraction Mapping Theorem, which guarantees the convergence of quite general iterative processes; there are applications to many other areas of mathematics, such as to the solubility of differential equations.
+The course follows on from MAS221 "Analysis", and adapts some of the ideas from that course to the more general setting.
+The course includes the Contraction Mapping Theorem, which guarantees the convergence of quite general iterative processes; there are applications to many other areas of mathematics, such as proving existence of solutions to differential equations.

 Prerequisites: MAS221 (Analysis)